 Communications with personnel on critical issues, including presentations and webcast recordings.Read More

 Informal updates from Dr. Burgess' visits to our facilities across the state, and more!Shane's Blog

 Opinion editorials, guest columns, and radio interviews with Vice President Burgess.Learn More

-Read the full biography of Shane C. Burgess, MRCVS, FLS, vice president of agriculture, life and veterinary sciences, and Cooperative Extension.Dr.
+Read the full biography of Shane C. Burgess, MRCVS, FLS, vice president of the Division of Agriculture, Life and Veterinary Sciences, and Cooperative Extension.Dr.
 Burgess' Bio

 Questions?
 Reach out to the Office of the Vice President.
 We want to make your interactions with our office as efficient and pleasant as possible.Contact Us